madhavlab/audsearch/docs/index.md

 2. After updating the configuration file, execute the following command from the src/ directory: `python main.py --subdir <repository name> --config <main.yaml path> -d <PB directory path>`
 3. This command will create a directory inside PB/checkpoints/ with the specified repository name.
 4. If you need to resume training from a checkpoint, use the following command from the src/ directory: `python main.py --subdir <repository name> -c <checkpoint(*.ckpt) path> -d <PB directory path>`
-5. Make sure to replace '<main.yaml path>' with the actual values.
+5. Make sure to replace <repository name>, <main.yaml path>, and <PB directory path> with the actual values.

 * * *